jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Note that the application is built against **released** versions of the core JupyterLab extensions.
-You should specify the version using the ``^`` operator, such as ``^4.0.0``, so that the build system can use package versions with particular major and minor version.
+You should specify the version using the ``^`` operator, such as ``^4.0.0``, so that the build system can use patch versions of a package with a particular major and minor version.
 If your extension depends on JupyterLab packages, it should be compatible with the dependencies in the ``jupyterlab/static/package.json`` file.
 Note that building will always use the latest JavaScript packages that meet the dependency requirements of JupyterLab itself and any installed extensions.
 If you wish to test against a specific patch release of one of the core JupyterLab packages you can